Tired of forking over five bucks every day for your morning espresso?

 Just to show you how it all locks together, this next photo has the middle chamber placed neatly into the bottom chamber.
 The top chamber will make the full form of the Moka Pot by placing it on top and screwing it on.

 Now the Bialetti that I own is the 3-cup model which is pretty much the standard for one person.
-I will say that it gives about enough coffee for a medium sized drink, which for many people is not enough.
+I will say that it gives about enough coffee for a medium-sized drink, which for many people is not enough.

 You can upgrade to larger models if you think you’ll want a larger drink on a regular basis.
+The 6-cup is pretty popular.

 Here’s a shot of the size of the Moka Pot with an iphone 7 for comparison.
 It’s a pretty compact coffee maker really, very easy to take in your hand.